Beatriz-Ceschin-Antunes/beatriz-ceschin-antunes/README.md

 - 📫 How to reach me **ceschinantunes.beatriz@gmail.com**

-- ⚡ Fun fact **I studied architecture for three years in college before discovering my passion for software engineering.**
+- ⚡ Fun fact **I had learned how to code in Python and C before I knew I wanted to pursue software engineering.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">